-Everyone knows about the doppler effect with sounds.
+Everyone knows about the Doppler effect with sound.
 When a train approaches, the pitch of its sound increases.
 After it passes, the pitch seems to drop off.
 This is because the sound waves are compressed (wavelength shortened/frequency increased) ahead of a moving sound source.
 The sound waves expand (wavelength increased/frequency decreased) as the source moves away.
 The faster the sound source moves, the greater the change in pitch.

 The doppler effect happens with all types of waves, not just sound.
 Light waves can be affected by the speed of the observer in the same matter.
 If you drive fast enough, you can change a red light to appear green to the driver.
 How fast would you have to be driving to make a red light look green?

 The speeds necessary to achieve a noticeable change in light are on the order of the speed of light.
 These velocities need to take account of relativistic transformations of the moving systems.
 The relativistic doppler effect of wavelength for systems approaching each other can be expressed by the formula

 λR is the wavelength seen by the receiver